-Learn more about Gaye below, and please join me in wishing her all the best in the future thanking him for his dedication!
+Learn more about Mike below, and please join me in wishing him all the best in the future thanking him for his dedication!

 Director Enterprise Applications and Deputy CIO